evolvingstuff/vdw2/content/posts/how-not-to-age-book-diet-exercise-supplements-dr-greger.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki - `
 │   │   inner_content: `VitaminDWiki - `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023|How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023))`
 │   │   inner_content: `How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023|How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023`
-│   │   page: `How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023|How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023`
+│   │   page: `How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023|How Vitamin D, Omega-3s, and Exercise May Increase Longevity - Patrick Nov 2023`